-Law professor, advocate, author
+Law professor, immigration lawyer, author

 A story about mothers and fathers, lawyers and activists, local police and federal agencies, and a struggle for the

 The Battle to Stay in America is the true story of a community coming to grips with the federal government’s crackdown on immigrants and learning how to defend itself.